marcosalvalaggio/edamame/README.md

 eda.identify_types(data, col: list[str])
 ```

 passing a dataframe and a list with columns name, the function transforms the types of the columns into "object".
-This operation can help convert numerical columns we know to be categorical.

 ### Missing data